-EcoLaser is expected to degrade performance compared to No-Ctrl, as sometimes transmission is delayed while the laser turns on.
-In reality, however, EcoLaser recoups the losses and even increases performance by minimizing thermal emergencies and core throttling that DVFS employs to keep a chip within safe operating temperatures.
-Controlling the laser lowers the power consumption by a significant margin compared to No-Ctrl, which allows for a cooler chip, reduces core throttling, and increases performance.
-Thus, even though EcoLaser trades off network latency for energy savings, a realistic power-limited system may exhibit higher performance with EcoLaser because the cores will be throttled less often.
+EcoLaser is expected to degrade performance compared to No-Ctrl, as sometimes a sender finds the laser off and delays transmission.
+In reality, however, EcoLaser can recoup the losses and even increase performance by minimizing thermal emergencies and core throttling.
+Mechanisms like DVFS throttle the cores to keep a chip within safe operating temperatures (under 90C).
+Controlling the laser lowers the power consumption by a significant margin compared to a traditional laser without control, which allows for a cooler chip, reduces core throttling, and increases performance.
+Thus, even though EcoLaser trades off network latency for energy savings, a realistic power-limited system may exhibit higher performance with EcoLaser because the cores will not be throttled as much as without laser control.

 We analyze the two effects (increasing the network latency, and reducing core throttling) separately.
 We analyze the performance cost of EcoLaser by evaluating it on a multicore that is not subject to thermal constraints, thus cores are not throttled and run at maximum frequency (5 GHz).
-Our workload suite includes both memory-intensive workloads that generate high traffic and are sensitive to interconnect latency (em3d, ocean, appbt, tomcatv), as well as compute-intensive workloads that are less sensitive to message latency (fmm, moldyn, barnes).
+Our workload suite includes both memory-intensive workloads that generate high traffic and are sensitive to interconnect latency (em3d, ocean, appbt, tomcatv), as well as compute-intensive workloads that have low injection rates and are less sensitive to message latency (fmm, moldyn, barnes).
 Figure 6 summarizes our findings.
 The injection rate of each application appears below its name.
-Overall, laser control saves more energy on real-world workloads than on synthetic random traffic patterns, because real-world workloads typically have bursty (and sparse) memory access patterns.